aiven/aiven-docs/docs/products/kafka/howto/view-kafka-topic-catalog.md

 1. To perform advanced operations, click **Open topic page**.

    :::note
-   Only users who are members of the project associated with the topic will see the **Open topic page** link.
+   Only users who are added to the project associated with the topic will see the **Open topic page** link.
    :::